1972 World Series: Game 5

+The speedy Morgan and Tolan collaborated once again in the eighth.
+Morgan again walked, stole second and scored on another Tolan single to tie the game at four.
+Tolan took second when rightfielder Matty Alou slipped while fielding the ball.
+The next batter, Johnny Bench, tried to lay down a bunt and the ball appeared to hit him in fair territory as he was running out of the box, but the home plate umpire ruled the ball hit Bench in the box.
+Bench ended up striking out.
+Tolan stole third as Tony Perez struck out, and then Denis Menke stranded Tolan by striking out.

 In the ninth, Rose singled in the go-ahead run to give the Reds a 5–4 lead.
 Game 3 starter Jack Billingham came in to relieve in the ninth, but the Athletics put runners on the corners with one out.
 Bert Campaneris hit a foul pop behind first base that Tony Pérez drifted back and appeared to call for.
 But second baseman Morgan raced over, waved Perez off, caught the ball, slipped on the grass but got up and fired a throw to nail pinch runner Blue Moon Odom, who had tagged from third.

 The Friday afternoon contest was the last non-weekend World Series day game.
 The three games in Oakland had all been scheduled to be played at night, but Game 3 was rained out, forcing Game 5 to be played on a Friday, originally scheduled as a travel day.
 The game was played in the afternoon (1 p.m.
 PT) to allow ample time for the teams to travel to Cincinnati for Game 6 the next day.